Audit and Compliance in the Philippines: A Guide for Foreign Investors

 Posted by Written by Ayman Falak Medina Reading Time: 4 minutes

-Under the Tax Code, all persons, natural or juridical, who are subject to internal revenue taxes must keep proper records of all business transactions and keep books of their accounts.
+Under the Tax Code, all persons, natural or juridical, subject to internal revenue taxes must keep proper records of all business transactions and keep books of their accounts.

-Companies whose gross annual earnings exceed PHP3 million (US$53,790) are required to have their accounts audited.
-Companies whose annual sales do not exceed PHP3 million (US$53,790) can file their tax returns with unaudited financial statements.
+Companies whose gross annual earnings exceed PHP3 million (US$51,464) must have their accounts audited.
+Companies whose annual sales do not exceed PHP3 million (US$51,464) can file their tax returns with unaudited financial statements.

-There are several government regulatory bodies that have the power to establish additional reporting requirements.
+Several government regulatory bodies have the power to establish additional reporting requirements.
 These regulatory bodies are:

 • Securities and Exchange Commission (SEC);